-A network.yaml file is the base configuration file designed in Hyperledger Bevel for setting up a Hyperledger Besu DLT/Blockchain network.
-This file contains all the configurations related to the network that has to be deployed.
+network.yaml file is the base configuration file designed in Hyperledger Bevel for Hyperledger Besu DLT/Blockchain This file contains all network. the configurations related to the network that has to be deployed.
 Below shows its structure.

 Before setting up a Hyperledger Besu DLT/Blockchain network, this file needs to be updated with the required specifications.
 A sample configuration file is provided in the repo path:platforms/hyperledger-besu/configuration/samples/network-besu.yaml yaml-language-server: \$schema=../platforms/network-schema.json